-This month, Iowa Republican Steve King in the House of Representatives and Louisiana Republican David Vitter in the U.S. Senate introduced twin bills to the new 114th Congress, together called the Birthright Citizenship Act.
+This month, Iowa Republican Steve King in the House of Representatives and Louisiana Republican David Vitter in the U.S. Senate introduced twin bills to the new 114th Congress (H.R.
+140 and S. 45), together called the Birthright Citizenship Act.
 If their legislation passes both houses,

 First, the good news.
 Yesterday, the U.S. House of Representatives passed H.R.
 5029, the International Science and Technology Cooperation Act.
 In terms of spending, it was a modest bill.
 If it is signed into law, it will barely result in any increase in federal government

 If there really is a predetermined plan for greatness of the USA through journeys into outer space, then it will come to pass, and doesn’t need the help of a congressional resolution.
 If, on the other hand, there is no real outer space destiny of American Exceptionalism, well, what’s the big fuss about?
 Members of Congress can still get out toy spaceships and Star Wars action figures and play with them after all the interns have gone home.